Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

 # Heritrix configuration

 The Crawler Component of Asqatasun is based on Heritrix.
-Considering the specific needs of tanaguru in terms of contents filtering and performance considerations, the default spring configuration file provided by heritrix to define crawl properties has to be adapted.
+Considering the specific needs of Asqatasun in terms of contents filtering and performance considerations, the default spring configuration file provided by heritrix to define crawl properties has to be adapted.
 The changes are described below, chain by chain.